FarisZR/caddy-dns-OCI/README.md

 It checks for updates every hour and rebuilds the images accordingly.

 ## Which plugins are supported?
-Pretty much all plugins except lego-deprecated and plugins affected by https://github.com/FarisZR/caddy-dns-OCI/issues/1
+Pretty much all plugins except lego-deprecated, [RFC2136](https://github.com/FarisZR/caddy-dns-OCI/issues/2), and plugins affected by https://github.com/FarisZR/caddy-dns-OCI/issues/1

 **If you notice a plugin that is not listed in this project, open a [PR](#contributing)!**.